florenceasitwas/site/_contributors/brinkerj.md

 status: current
 ---

-Julia Brinker class of '25 is a Cognitive and Behavioral Science major with an Art History minor.
+Julia Brinker, class of '25, is a Cognitive and Behavioral Science major with an Art History minor.
 She's from Towson, Maryland, and is involved with First Year Orientation Commitee and Reformed University Fellowship.
 She enjoys reading and crossword puzzles.
 JB